 The registrations for the JEST 2020 will take place between November 10 and December 15.
 Aspirants have to start filling up and submitting applications for JEST 2020 via online mode only.
 One should create an account using a valid email-id and the same email-id should be used to apply online.

 Candidates have to submit the application form through the created account.
 After submission, a unique submission number will be sent to the email-id.
 Use the same number to register for the JEST examination.
 Once the online application form is submitted, no further changes will be accepted.

 Candidates should pay an application fee of INR 300.
 The application fee for SC/ ST/ female applicants is INR 150.
 However, the application fee is waived for female applicants belonging to SC/ST. One should pay the application fee using debit/credit cards and net-banking.

-Candidates who registered for the Joint Entrance Screening Test (JEST) 2019 can download their admit card from January 22, 2019.
+Candidates who registered for the Joint Entrance Screening Test (JEST) 2020 can download their admit card from the official site.
 Candidates can download the admit card by providing the details such as email ID, username and password.

 Candidates should start their preparation by exploring the sample papers available on the official website.
 We have published the sample papers for both Physics and Theoretical Computer Science (TCS).
 The sample question papers will assist aspirants in familiarising with the test format besides knowing the weightage of the topics.

 The Tata Institute of Fundamental Research (TIFR), the organising institution for JEST 2020, is responsible for releasing the JEST 2019 result.
 The organising body has released the JEST 2020 result on March 11, 2020.
 Candidates who have appeared for the JEST entrance exam, which is conducted for admission to PhD and Integrated PhD programme at various participating institutions spread across the country, can check their result on the official website.The JEST 2020 entrance exam was held on February 16, 2020.

 Step 1: Visit the official website of JEST - www.jest.org.in